rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 - Update a specified question based on the category_id
 - Request arguments: **category_id**
 - Body: Category to update to.
-- Returns: An category object with the updated category information and a successful message.
+- Returns: A category object with the updated category information and a successful message.

 ##### Exmaple request:
 `PATCH /categories/1`